dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 }
 ```

-We'll look at the DEAD state more in the next chapter, but for now we can set a processes state to DEAD to signal it's termination.
+We'll look at the DEAD state more in the next chapter, but for now we can set a processes state to DEAD to signal its termination.
 When a thread is in the DEAD state, it will be removed from the queue the next time the scheduler encounters it.

 ### The Idle Process

 We mentioned the idle process before.
 When there are no processes in the `READY` state, we'll run the idle process.
-It's purpose is to do nothing, and in a priority-based scheduler it's always the lowest priority.
+Its purpose is to do nothing, and in a priority-based scheduler it's always the lowest priority.

 The main function for the idle process is very simple.
 It can be just three lines of assembly!